vikashnin/CSIS11_Students/instructor/assembly/week_6/README.md

 - Include comments explaining your approach
 - Test your code in the LC-3 simulator
 - Document how they handled memory constraints and register usage

-**Provide the code developed in code fences after each assignment.**
+- **Provide your code developed, in code fences, after each assignment.**

 1. **Variable Declaration and Access**
    Write LC-3 assembly code to: